Language education in Singapore: Outcomes

-As Quentin Dixon, Assistant Professor at Texas A&M University, concluded, Singapore's language education system has succeeded in domain shift of the various languages- from non-standard Chinese varieties to Mandarin and English.
-Aggressive campaigning to encourage the shifting of home language use to the official languages have allowed students to perform bilingually well compared to some other monolingual countries.
+As Quentin Dixon, Assistant Professor at Texas A&M University, concluded, Singapore's language education system has succeeded in domain shift of the various languages – from non-standard Chinese varieties to Mandarin and English.
+Aggressive campaigning to encourage the shifting of home language use to the official languages has allowed students to perform bilingually well compared to some other monolingual countries.

 The mother tongue languages have always been regarded as cultural markers, with English as the key to the door of international opportunities (Wee, 2004).
 Early bilingual education policy in the 'Efficiency-driven' period (1978–1997) was based on a 'one-size fits all' approach.
 This has resulted in numerous present-day Singaporeans not having a good grasp of either English or mother tongue.
-Recently, the Singapore government has admitted to using the wrong teaching methods to teach languages in the past; particularly with regards to its efforts in encouraging bilingual proficiency.
+The Singapore government has admitted to using the wrong teaching methods to teach languages in the past; particularly with regards to its efforts in encouraging bilingual proficiency.
 In the past, with constant review of the curriculum, the government has admitted the flaws lying in their bilingual policy, pointed out by Lionel Wee: